lsst-dm/dmtn-249/index.rst

 1. A dataset can be present in either Registry or Datastore without being present in the other.

-2. A dataset present in Datastore alone must have a data ID that is valid in the Registry for that data repository (i.e. it use valid dimension values) and it must not have any Datastore records in the Registry database.
+2. A dataset present in Datastore alone must have a data ID that is valid in the Registry for that data repository (i.e. it uses valid dimension values) and it must not have any Datastore records in the Registry database.
    This state is expected to be transitory, either intentionally (e.g. during batch execution, before datasets are transferred back), or as a result of failures we cannot rigorously prevent.
    Datasets in this state as a result of failures or abandoned batch runs are considered undesirable but tolerable, and an approach to minimizing them will be introduced later in :ref:`adding_journal_files`.